 Reclassification - Certain reclassifications have been made to the prior years' financial statements to place them on a comparable basis with the current year.
 Net income and stockholders' equity previously reported were not affected by these reclassifications.

 Subsequent Events - The Company has evaluated subsequent events for potential recognition and/or disclosure through the date these consolidated financial statements were issued.
+See Note 25 "Subsequent Events" for additional information.

 NOTE 3 INCOME PER SHARE